BlazeFTL/Morphe-Portal-Patches-New/README.md

 A Fork Of https://github.com/andronedev/morphe-portal-patch To Make The Patches Compatible With Latest Morphe Patcher

+Use Along Morphe Patches For YouTube Otherwise Only Using These Patches May Crash The App

 ## ❓ About

 Forces YouTube / YouTube Music to run at a higher display density on low-DPI devices like Meta